 The following diagrams show examples of how to model SAP Applications in LeanIX for both options.
 For all the following examples, please choose first if you want to focus on the technical or the business side.
 For the sake of simplicity, we only depict in the following the business perspective.

 It is important to map your SAP product versions to LeanIX.
-We recommend mapping them to LeanIX IT Components / Technology Stack.
+We recommend mapping them to LeanIX IT Components / Tech Category.
 The following diagram shows an overview of the SAP product structure:

 As already explained, SAP SIDs, clients, applications, and modules are Applications in LeanIX.
 However, an SAP application typically uses multiple product versions of a software.
 Therefore, it is best practice to map the SAP product versions, enhanced packages, add-ons, and industry solutions to an IT Component in LeanIX.
 In addition, SAP software components can also be added using IT Components in LeanIX:

 The following diagram shows an example of how to model SAP product versions in LeanIX:

 Of course, it is also possible to map your SAP technical objects and systems in LeanIX.
 Use IT Components to include your application servers, databases, operating systems, etc.: